 Festival Wines & Wineries

-For the 2026 edition, there are 114 wineries representing 14 countries.
-Participating countries and the number of wineries from each are listed below (numbers subject to change).
+For the 2026 edition, 114 wineries from 14 countries are participating.
+Participating countries and the number of wineries in each are listed below (exact numbers are subject to change).

 - France (27)